Planting a garden this year? Here are some easy tips to make gardening with kids easy and fun!

 - Assign everyone their own space.
 We used craft sticks as markers for each child’s area.

-- Give them real tools.
-You don’t need a bunch of gardening tools either, kids usually prefer to use their hands.
+- Don’t stress about tools.
+You don’t need a bunch of gardening tools either.
+Kids usually prefer to use their hands.

 - Pick relatively ‘easy-to-grow’ crops (cherry tomatoes, lettuce, cucumbers, herbs…) and be aware of your area’s growing season

 - Maintain the garden together.
-Gardening doesn’t end with the seeds are planted.
+Gardening doesn’t end when the seeds are planted.
 Assign gardening jobs, like watering or weeding, to children each day or week.

 - Observe garden creatures!
 Bugs, worms, and butterflies!
 Talk with kids about what bugs do for the garden or what critters have arrived since planting?
 We record bugs in our observation journals (download link above).